-‘Word of mouth’ marketing has taken on a whole new meaning in the digital age.
-With 48% of small businesses and 54% of medium-sized businesses using social media to engage with their customers, business owners need to know how to leverage and manage their reputation online.
-Here are some tips to help you do it well.
+Word-of-mouth marketing has taken on a whole new meaning in the digital age.
+With 76% of small businesses owners using social media to engage with customers, leveraging – and managing – your online reputation is crucial.
+Here are six tips to help you do it well.

 1. Check your online presence regularly

-Monitoring all your online platforms will help you make sure you’re aware of what’s being said about your business online, whether it’s positive or negative.
+Monitoring all your online platforms will ensure you’re across what’s being said about your business online, whether positive or negative.

-Don’t forget to set up Google Alerts (here’s a guide on how to set it up), so you receive an email whenever your business is mentioned online.
+Don’t forget to set up Google Alerts, so you receive an email whenever your business is mentioned online.